 It is never too late to introduce formal processes into any business.
 Without the proper documentation, your business will face increasingly larger risks through the later phases of the Business Legal Lifecycle.
 The correct implementation of these procedures are essential for your business as timely payments of your debts will ensure that your business operates profitability and that you have plenty of cash flow.

 The various matters discussed in this phase will, if properly implemented, ensure that you do not replicate problems in the future.
 Just remember that if you think that you are busy in these early phases of the Business Legal Lifecycle, you will find that further down the track you will only get busier and you will continue to put these considerations off.
-Taking action during this phase will assist you greatly in building your business and will enable you to take on employees in the next phase of the Lifecycle.
+Taking action during this phase will assist you greatly in building your business and will enable you to take on employees in the next phase of the Lifecycle, which is Phase 4 – Bringing on Employees.

 Have you determined who your ideal client is?